Tony Pollard Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Matchup vs. Philadelphia

-- In his five career matchups against the Eagles, Pollard averaged 28 rushing yards per game, 10.5 fewer yards than his over/under in Saturday's game.
+- Pollard's 28 rushing yards per game in his five career matchups against the Eagles are 12.5 fewer yards than his over/under in Saturday's game.

-- In five games against the Eagles Pollard has not rushed for a touchdown.
+- Pollard, in five matchups versus the Eagles, has not run for a TD.

-- In terms of defending against the run, the Eagles are seventh in the NFL, conceding 103.9 yards per game.
+- The Eagles allow 103.9 yards per game on the ground, the NFL's seventh-ranked rush defense.

-- This year the Eagles are ranked 21st in the league in rushing touchdowns allowed (16).
+- Pollard and the Cowboys will face off against the NFL's 21st-ranked defense in terms of rushing touchdowns conceded (16).

 Recent Performances

-- In last week's contest against the Cardinals, Pollard carried the ball three times for nine yards.
+- Pollard put together a nine-yard rushing performance in last week's matchup with the Cardinals, carrying the ball three times.

 Pollard's Dallas Teammates